SaintNikk-Nyx/CobbleChaosShldrFX/README.md

 - Keep the zip and folder structure intact to avoid conflicts.
 - Ensure "target" is a valid Pokémon in the cobblemon mod.
 - Ensure "implemented" is true to enable the effect.
-- Ensure "duration" is short enough for instant removal after the Pokémon is taken off.
 - Zip the folder as .zip for distribution.

 Happy hunting